 Other current and prospect clients have mentioned a $1 million target—and several want a lot more than that.

-If you’re focused on running a High-Growth agency, let’s look at what it would take to get $1 million.
+If you’re focused on running an Equity agency, let’s look at what it would take to get $1 million.
 It might be closer—or further—than you think.

 Not planning to sell your agency?
 Totally fine—you’re probably running a Lifestyle agency.
 But knowing this info is still helpful if you get an unexpected offer to sell.